 - Obtain the best angle and lighting for each camera

-Local installers are also well-versed in the practical application of privacy law and security cameras–an excellent complement to legal advice from an attorney.
+Local installers are also well-versed in the practical application of apartment security camera laws–an excellent complement to legal advice from an attorney.

 Do you need to update and install a security camera system in your apartment building?
-Give us a call at (888) 333-4540, or contact us here for a free consultation and more information on how we can help you create a strong security system without running afoul of any laws!
+Call us at (888) 991-8616, or contact us here for a free consultation and more information on how we can help you create a robust security system without running afoul of state laws.